z-open/zerv-sync/README.md

        },MAGAZINE_DATA);
      }

+Note:

+sync functionalities are also accessible from zerv.
+So sync and zerv are interchangeable.

+ex:

+     zerv.publish(....)

+In the front end code, subscribe to this publication.
+Currently only angular 1.5 and above have a zerv client library (use zerv-ng-sync).
- Subscribe to this publication on the client (In this example, it is a subscription to an array)
+In this example, it is a subscription to an array.
  ex:

     var sds = $sync.subscribe(